Table of Contents

 READ ALSO: Uber and Johannesburg Airports

-Is Uber Safe in Johannesburg?/Uber in Johannesburg Safe?/Is Uber Safe in South Africa?
+Is Uber Safe in Johannesburg?/Uber in Johannesburg Safe?/Are Ubers Safe in Johannesburg?
+Uber Johannesburg Safe?

 Although there have been some safety incidences with Uber rides in Johannesburg in the past, Uber in Johannesburg today is generally safe.

 Some precautions you can take to ensure your safety while using Uber Johannesburg are: